NEW! Award 100: 1957 Nash Rambler Custom – Sold?

 May 5, 2022 Update – The private seller of this rare Nash just posted a fresh Craigslist ad designed to replace the about-to-expire month-old listing.
 In a shocking development, the seller remains firm on his $49,995 asking price.

 Back when we started, if you had asked us what our one hundredth “NEW!” (short for “No Effin Way!)
 Award recipient would likely be for, our money would have been on either a Corvette or some sort of Marti-Report-documented, one-of-one, Ford muscle car.
-Oddly enough, we’re awarding it to the seller of this 1957 Nash Rambler Custom Four-Door sedan currently listed here on Craigslist in Tampa, Florida.
+Oddly enough, we’re awarding it to the seller of this 1957 Nash Rambler Custom Four-Door sedan originally listed in April 2022 on Craigslist in Tampa, Florida.
 Unfortunately, the seller is about to learn a very painful lesson in car restoration: you better plan to lose money if you want to restore a classic that only a handful of collectors might be interested in.
 Especially if it features the standard six-cylinder engine and not the more desirable V8.
 Especially if it’s the less-desirable four-door sedan and not the sexier pillarless four-door hardtop.
 Especially when you can see orange peel in the paint on the rear fenders of the darker pictures provided.
 Just because you decided to invest fifty large and four years of your time restoring an unpopular car does not guarantee someone will be willing to reimburse you for that.

 Currently offered for $49,995, comparing that price against the Collector Car Market Review Online Tool reveals the seller’s ask is $36,000 higher than this guide’s #1 “Concours” estimate of $13,975.
 As a second data point, the J.D.
 Powers NADA Online Classic Car Guide also confirms the seller’s ask is way beyond this guide’s high value of only $14,650.
 Unfortunately, despite our repeated attempts over the past several years to alert them, Hagerty Insurance still does not provide guidance on late 1950s Ramblers.
 Bring A Trailer has not auctioned any of these.
 It’s clear from the limited data the seller’s expectations are completely out of touch with the market, so we have no choice but to award him our latest “NEW!” (short for “No Effin Way!) award for an asking price completely out of touch with market reality.